David Betoun of Creich

 David Betoun of Creich (1466–1505) was a Scottish landowner and courtier.

 His family home was Creich Castle.
 He was keeper of Falkland Palace.

-The surnames is spelled variously as "Beaton", "Betoun", or "Bethune".
+The surnames are spelled variously as "Beaton", "Betoun", or "Bethune".

 He was Treasurer of Scotland in the years 1500 and 1501.
 In December 1496 he and Sir David Arnot bought clothes in Edinburgh for Margaret Drummond, a mistress of James IV of Scotland, and were paid for their expenses.

 Family

 He married Janet Duddingston.
 Their children included: